Mahdi-Zafari/Nebula-Remote-Fusion/Documentation/README.md

 2. **Reordering by Importance:** System control commands come first, followed by peripherals like mouse and volume control.
 3. **Detailed Descriptions:** More precise descriptions of each API's function, including edge case behavior (e.g., invalid levels for brightness and volume).
 4. **Method Explanation:** Each API endpoint lists the request method, body (if needed), and possible responses for clarity.

-This document is now more structured, easier to navigate, and provides sufficient detail for developers to integrate with the API.